 Domain mapping allows corporate customers to map a subdomain to where we host surveys and quizzes.
-This way, you can make it appear as though the survey or quiz is hosted on your domain.
+This way, you can use the subdomain URL to share your survey or quiz link rather than the default polldaddy domain.
 Here’s an example:

 Map surveys to your domain:

 For technical reasons, it is not possible to use a secure connection to your mapped domain.
 It must use “http”, not “https”.
 If you wish to use https you must host the site on your own server and embed surveys on it.

 Step 1 – Adding a CNAME (do this with your hosting provider)